loschmidt/BenchStab/README.md

-# Introduction

-This is **BenchStab**, a *command-line* (CLI) tool for querying predictors of protein stability on the web.
+**BenchStab** is a *command-line* (CLI) tool for querying predictors of protein stability on the web.

-## Documentation

-For the detailed documentation, please refer to the [BenchStab documentation](https://loschmidt.chemi.muni.cz/benchstab/introduction.html).
+This is a quick guide.
+For further details, please continue to the [detailed documentation](https://loschmidt.chemi.muni.cz/benchstab/details.html).

 ## Citing